What is malnutrition?

 In fact, you may be in a state of malnutrition (subclinical) and not even realize it.

 Fortunately, you possess a tremendous margin of safety for survival.
-This simply means you can survive even though you are tremendously abusive to your mind and body.
+This simply means you can survive even though your biochemistry is suffering.
 There is, however, a definitive line that when you cross, things will begin to go wrong (manifestations of symptoms and disease).

 Think for a moment, you now have a pharmacy on almost every corner in America and in every major supermarket chain.
 In addition, medical facilities are being built at a record number.